BICEP2 / Keck Array IX: New Bounds on Anisotropies of CMB Polarization Rotation and Implications for Axion-Like Particles and Primordial Magnetic Fields: Conclusion

-{\it Conclusion.---} We present measurement of anisotropies of the CMB polarization rotation angle using BK14 data and find that the spectrum is in agreement with the null hypothesis (the standard $\Lambda$CDM prediction).
-The $2\sigma$ upper bound on the amplitude of the scale-invariant rotation spectrum relevant to the inflationary scenario is $0.33\times 10^{-4} [{\rm rad^2}]=0.11\,{\rm deg}^2$ which is approximately $10$ times better than the best previous result~\cite{FChang}.
-The measured rotation spectrum is used to constrain cosmic birefringence from pseudoscalar fields and Faraday rotation of PMFs.
+We present measurement of anisotropies of the CMB polarization rotation angle using BK14 data and find that the spectrum is in agreement with the null hypothesis (the standard $\Lambda$CDM prediction).
+The $95\%$ upper bound on the amplitude of the scale-invariant rotation spectrum relevant to the inflationary scenario is $0.33\times 10^{-4} [{\rm rad^2}]=0.11\,{\rm deg}^2$ which is approximately ten times better than the best previous result~\cite{FChang}.
+The measured rotation spectrum is used to constrain cosmic birefringence from axionlike particles and Faraday rotation of PMFs.
+The constraint presented in this paper tightens the allowed range of the coupling constant for axionlike particles with $m_a=10^{-33}-10^{-28}$.
+At this mass range, the CMB polarization rotation measurement is the best avenue to probe the axionlike particles, and in the near future CMB-S4 will further tighten the allowed parameter space.
 We test systematics in the measured rotation spectrum by 1) performing jackknife null tests, 2) cross-correlating with gravitational lensing maps, and 3) evaluating the effect of relative rotation angle offsets between detectors, finding no spurious signals.

-The anisotropic rotation angle is a unique probe of parity-violating models, and its measurement is important to test new physical theories of the early universe.
-Future CMB experiments such as BICEP Array, Advanced ACT, CMB-S4, LiteBIRD, Simons Array and SPT-3G will measure rotation angle anisotropies more precisely.
+The anisotropic rotation angle is a unique probe of parity-violating models, and its measurement is important to test new physical theories of the early Universe.
+Future CMB experiments such as the BICEP Array, Advanced ACT, CMB-S4, LiteBIRD, Simons Array, and SPT-3G will measure rotation angle anisotropies more precisely.